Efficient Communication in Organizations

 This paper contributes to the literature on organization design.
 In this line of work, \cite{milgrom1988employment} recognizes that influence activities constitute a direct opportunity cost for organizations. \cite{milgrom1988employment} focuses on restrictions of decision makers' discretion as a tool to limit these costs.
 Differently, the current paper is concerned with the design of communication protocols that eliminate influence activities. \cite{jehiel1999} and \cite{deimen2019} also study optimal information structures in organizations.
 In contrast with the current paper, they consider settings where there is no disagreement between players.
 Without an agency problem, influence activities are not a concern.

 A strand of literature finds that optimal organization design results in advocacy structures. \cite{dewatripont1999advocates} study the optimal provision of incentives for information gathering.
 They consider settings with verifiable information and no agency problem. \cite{battaglini2002} takes a different approach by studying strategic communication with biased senders in a cheap talk framework.
 Both \cite{dewatripont1999advocates} and \cite{battaglini2002} make a case for ``static'' types of advocacy.
-By contrast, \cite{krishna2001exp} show the optimality of a ``sequential'' kind of advocacy in a cheap talk model where senders engage in an extended debate.
+By contrast, \cite{krishna2001exp} show the optimality of rebuttals in a cheap talk model where senders engage in an extended debate.
 The current work differs from these papers in three key aspects.
-First, it is a model of partially verifiable information.
-Second, it studies settings where influence activities yield direct costs to the organization that are not informational.
-Third, the analysis includes a wider array of arrangements, showing that ``public advocacy'' is the only protocol with some desirable characteristics.\footnote{The organization's problem considered here cannot be appreciated by models where information is not partially verifiable: influence activities are impossible when information is fully verifiable, and they come at no cost when information is not verifiable as in cheap talk models.}
+First, it is a model of partially verifiable information.\footnote{As we shall see, the presence of costly communication implies that each sender $j$ can reasonably deliver only reports within a set $M_j(\theta)$, which depends on the true state $\theta$ and always includes $\theta$ itself.
+This approach to partially verifiable information is analogous to that in~\cite{green1986partially}.} Second, it studies settings where influence activities yield direct costs to the organization that are not informational.
+Third, the analysis includes a wider array of arrangements, showing that public advocacy is the only communication protocol with several desirable characteristics.\footnote{The organization's problem considered here cannot be appreciated by models where information is not partially verifiable: influence activities are impossible when information is fully verifiable, and they come at no cost when information is not verifiable as in cheap talk models.}